TIM lifted by expectations of single Italian broadband network

 Despite months of talks with Open Fiber, a joint venture owned by state utility Enel ENEI.MI and state lender Cassa Depositi e Prestiti (CDP), issues regarding governance and regulation have so far stood in the way of a potential deal.

+Carving out network assets to extract value and cut debt is a major part of Chief Executive Luigi Gubitosi's business plan to 2022.

-CDP also owns also a 10% stake in TIM, whose shares were up 3.4% at 0837 GMT, outperforming Milan's blue-chip index .FTMIB.
-TIM shares have lost nearly 31% this year.
+CDP also owns also a 10% stake in TIM, whose shares were up around 5% at 1030 GMT, outperforming Milan's blue-chip index .FTMIB.
+TIM shares have lost nearly 30% this year.

 UBS analysts, however, cautioned against excessive optimism.